 Denbighshire is one of the most popular areas to visit in Wales, and a great way to see it is by staying in a cosy and warm holiday cottage.
-The north coast has sandy beaches, and along the east perimeter, you will find a long stretch of stunning countryside, designated as an ‘Area of Outstanding Natural Beauty’.
+The north coast has sandy beaches.
+Along the east perimeter, you will find a long stretch of stunning countryside, designated as an ‘Area of Outstanding Natural Beauty’.
 For lovers of history, there are castles and ancient monuments all around, such as Bodelwyddan Castle (fit with a museum!).
 Visit the Bontnewydd Palaeolithic site, which was home to some of the earliest records of the UK’s Neanderthals.
 To make the most of Denbighshire’s landscape, go to The Horseshoe Pass mountain; the mesmerizing Horseshoe falls can be found near the historic Llantysilio Hall.
-There’s also the Victorian resorts of Prestatyn or Rhyl; Rhyl being a particularly good choice if you’re with the kids, because that is where the Rhyl Sun Centre is, with lagoon pools and slides.
+There’s also the Victorian resorts of Prestatyn and Rhyl.
+Rhyl is a particularly good choice if you’re with the kids because it is the home of the Rhyl Sun Centre with fabulous lagoon pools and slides.

 A large, detached and comfortably furnished holiday property in Denbighshire, The Farm House in Llantysilio sleeps 14.
 It is a pet friendly holiday home in a rural location beneath the Maersyrchen Mountain near Llangollen.
 It sleeps 14 guests and is perfect for walking and family holidays.

 Perched atop an inspiring scenic hilltop location in North Wales, the Bryn Howell Stables in Llangollen is a superb, 3-bedroom rural retreat in Denbighshire for 2-6 guests.
 A remote cottage, this dog-friendly vintage holiday property has been beautifully renovated for family holidays.